Lynchburg, Missouri

+Unincorporated community in Missouri, U.S.

-Lynchburg is an unincorporated community in southeastern Laclede County, Missouri, United States.
+Lynchburg is an Unincorporated community in southeastern Laclede County, Missouri, United States.
 It is located at the intersection of Missouri routes 32 and 95, approximately 30 miles southeast of Lebanon.

 A post office called Lynchburg was established in 1897, and remained in operation until 1996.
 The community has the name of David and R. D. Lynch, early settlers.